 If the call originated from a peer, and the peer preference caller_Inp_lookup is set for this peer, then an LNP lookup is performed using the normalized calling party number.
-The purpose for that is solely to find the LNP prefix of the calling peer, which is then stored as source_Inp_prefix in the CDR.
+The purpose for that is to find the LNP prefix of the calling peer, which is then stored as source_Inp_prefix in the CDR, together with the selected LNP number's type tag (source_Inp_type).
 If the LNP lookup does not return a result (e.g. the calling party number is not populated in the local LNP database), but the peer preference default_Inp_prefix is set for the originating peer, then the value of this preference is stored in source_Inp_prefix of the CDR.